 Peace Between People offers a series of three workshops teaching the skills of creative conflict resolution to enhance relationships and develop communication skills.
 Through Alternatives to Violence Project workshops, participants:

 Taken as a series, the Basic, Advanced, and Training-for-Trainers workshops prepare individuals to facilitate AVP workshops in prisons, schools, organizations, and the community.
 (Interested?
-Contact us to request an information packet.)
+Contact us to request information.)

 Currently, AVP workshops are being offered at Washington State Reformatory in Monroe, WA.
 These workshops are open to those who would like to train to be volunteer facilitators.
 We hope to resume workshops at Twin Rivers Correctional Unit.
 Occasionally workshops are held in the community as well.